sofiesnas/banking-app/README.md

-# Bank Management System
+# SimpleBankingApp

-This console application is a simple Bank Management System developed in C# using .NET Framework as part of an assignment for the University of Technology Sydney (UTS).
+This console application is a bank management system developed in C# using .NET Framework.
 It facilitates basic banking operations such as account creation, deposits, withdrawals, and more.
+It is part of an .NET programming assignment for the University of Technology Sydney (UTS).

 ![Demo](screenrecord.gif)